lbaile21/AnuraMessagingApp/README.md

   state.
 Prefer a low-latency provider (or a local node) since inbox views fan out several read calls per render.
 Any standard EVM-compatible RPC will work.
 - `NEXT_PUBLIC_CONTRACT_ADDRESS` — deployed address of the `AnuraMessagingApp`
   ERC-1155 contract.
-Must be a checksummed 0x-prefixed 20-byte address;
+Must be a checksummed, 0x-prefixed 20-byte address;
-  malformed values will cause client initialization to throw at startup.
+  malformed values cause client initialization to throw at startup.
 - `NEXT_PUBLIC_CHAIN_ID` *(optional)* — expected chain id; if set, the UI will prompt the user to switch networks when their wallet is connected elsewhere.